 Any offer of a place on the grounds of distance must be based on the child's permanent address.
-Proof of address will be sought and may be the subject of further investigationA business address, a childminder's address, or any address other than the child's permanent home will not be accepted.
+Proof of address will be sought and may be the subject of further investigation.
+A temporary address, a business address, a childminder's address, or any address other than the child's permanent home will not be accepted.
 Where the child lives equally with both parents at different addresses the authority will consider all available evidence in order to confirm which address the authority will use to process the application.